GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

       - hierarchical-names
       - types
       - documentation
-  - this should be correct by design, see /Maintainability and automation/ below.
+  - this should be correct by design, see *Maintainability and automation* below.

 - Granularity
   - We want a hierarchical name space for every trace.